rhpds/lb2958-bastion-addon/readme.md

-This is a repo to add additional requirements on bastion.
+This role adds additional requirements on bastion.

 Currently focused only for lb2958